milosgajdos/taurus/README.md

 Simple Mesos Container framework written in Go.

 At the moment this is just a **PoC** serving for learning purpose.
 I'm not sure if I turn into more than just that.
-There is a lot of design flaws, lots of existing code would need to be refactored.
+There is a lot of design flaws - lots of existing code would need to be refactored to make this useful.

 ## Theory of operation
-**taurus** provides REST API that allows you to run Mesos tasks in Docker containers.
+**taurus** provides REST API that allows you to submit taurus Jobs and run them as Mesos tasks in Docker containers.

 You can run **taurus** using docker-compose.

+Out of the box:
-**taurus** uses NATS distributed queue to queue pending and doomed tasks.
-You can implement your own queue that satisfies ```queue``` taurus Go interface and plug it into the framework.
+- **taurus** uses [NATS](https://github.com/nats-io/nats) distributed queue to queue pending and doomed tasks.
+You can implement your own queue that satisfies taurus ```queue``` Go interface and replace the basic queue implementation which uses NATS.

-**taurus** ships with local k/v basic store implementation based on Couchbase's local-gkvlite storage.
-You can implement your own storage that satisfies ```store``` taurus Go interface and plug it into the framework.
+- **taurus** ships with local k/v basic store implementation based on Couchbase's [gkvlite](https://github.com/steveyen/gkvlite) storage.
+You can implement your own task store that satisfies taurus ```store``` Go interface and replace the basic store implementation which uses gkvlite.

+- **taurus** ships with its own scheduler workers which are responsible for detecting state of Jobs and queueing them to particular queues.
+You can implement your own worker which satisfied taurus ```worker``` Go interface and replace the basic worker implementation.

 ## Example
 There are some example jobs in ```examplejobs``` directory.